 Given their apparent benefits, it’s worth exploring the technology and principles that define PWAs.

-Digging into what makes a Progressive Web App
+Digging Into the Benefits of a Progressive Web App

 The core of the Progressive Web App ideology can be summed up with the acronym “FIRE,” meaning that the apps must be Fast, Integrated (with the underlying devices), Reliable (stable and secure), and Engaging.
-Breaking down each point will show how PWAs are leveraging recent advances in web technology and device APIs to create a new standard for app development.
+Breaking down each point will show how Progressive Web Applications are leveraging recent advances in web technology and device APIs to create a new standard for app development.